Sai-Moen/rawaccel/scripting/Docs/Specification.md

 - IInterpreter, the public API for interpreting parsed scripts and controlling an interpreter.
 - Interpreter
 	- Runs Programs, keeps track of parameters and variables.
-- Program
-	- Transforms a list of tokens to an array of instructions that the Interpreter can then execute.
-- Helper classes

 ## Scripting language specification